chitantaDev/nextjs-next-auth-flow-templates/feature-list.md

 4. **Delete account button** - You already planned this

 **That's it!** You're 95% compliant with minimal effort.
 Launch first, optimize compliance later when you have revenue.

+06.10.2025

+- make landingpage available to the public and protected user
+- always show header, when user is not logged in, dont display session.name and logout button, instead make login button that directs user to login page